HelpContact UsView shopping cart

 Preparing Thai Green Curry from 'Popular Thai Cuisine'

 Comments about this Green Curry recipe: I finally managed to satiate my craving for Thai Green curry last night by cooking it myself using the recipe that I found on the Temple of Thai.
 It was awesome!
 It was thick, spicy and most importantly of all, green.
 In some places, I've seen that the green curry was not green but instead, it was yellow.
 Strange don't you think?
 Anyway, the curry was a success and approved by all.
-(Source: Oh Look, Krill!)
+(Source: Oh Look, Krill!
+Blog)